-Our award-winning lawyers have more than three decades of combined experience litigating tough cases.
+Our award-winning lawyers have more than eight decades of combined experience litigating tough cases.
 Since 2012, we’ve recovered tens of millions of dollars for families throughout Northeast Florida devastated by tragic accidents.

 With Baggett Law Personal Injury Lawyers, you’ll always get personal attention throughout your case.
 Contact our Jacksonville, FL law firm today at (904) 396-1100 for your free consultation.
 Let’s get started helping you get the financial support you need for your family.

 How Our Jacksonville Personal Injury Lawyers Can Help After a Fatal Accident

 We know it’s painful to think about the circumstances that caused your family member’s death.
 You don’t have to go through this difficult time alone.